What is Choice?

 |Home > What is Choice?|

-Ensuring women access to birth control is essential to preventing unplanned pregnancy and reducing the need for abortion.
-Birth control is basic health care for women, and therefore should be widely available and covered by insurance.
+Ensuring that people have access to birth control is essential to preventing unplanned pregnancy and reducing the need for abortion.
+Birth control is basic health care, and therefore should be widely available and covered by insurance.
 Ninety-eight percent of women will use birth control at some point in their lives.Yet anti-choice politicians continue to wage a war on contraception.

 Additionally, some pharmacists in the U.S., including some in Washington, have refused to dispense safe and legal emergency contraception.
 Emergency contraception does not require a prescription for women over 17, but some pharmacists are refusing EC to women for personal, non-medical reasons.